Common Command Line Options

 Send output to the specified `file`.
 If this is omitted, the standard output is used.

-Specifies the `port` on which the PostgreSQL server is listening for connections.
-The default port number is determined by PostgreSQL (normally, 5432).
+Specifies the `port` on which the Postgres server is listening for connections.
+The default port number is determined by Postgres (normally, 5432).

 Specifies the `path` to a directory where metadata and static data files will be written to or read from, or where an additional configuration file can be found.
 Normally, this will be the root of a version control repository.
 If this is not specified on the command line or in a configuration file, it defaults to the current working directory.

-`User name` to connect as.
-The default user name is determined by PostgreSQL (normally, the name of the user running the program).
+Postgres `user name` to connect as.
+The default user name is determined by Postgres (normally, the name of the operating system user running the program).